IDDI’s 5 Year Plan

 - To be recognised as a centre of excellence for free, in-depth scientific exchange of information and its timely utilisation in the field of pulmonary vascular diseases.

-- Driving the finding of innovative treatments, and potentially a cure for pulmonary hypertension and other PH related rare diseases.
+- Drive the finding of innovative treatments, and potentially a cure for pulmonary hypertension and other PH related rare diseases.

-- Successfully harmonising and developing protocol designs, biomarkers and endpoints to expedite availability of critical new treatments and drugs especially those for treating rare diseases.
+- Successfully harmonise and develop protocol designs, biomarkers and endpoints to expedite availability of critical new treatments and drugs especially those for treating rare diseases.

-- Providing scientific input to guidelines for the optimal diagnosis and treatment of all forms of pulmonary hypertension.
+- Provide scientific input to guidelines for the optimal diagnosis and treatment of all forms of pulmonary hypertension globally including those relevant to low, middle and high income countries .

 2020 Annual Report